 Downloading and Using Data

-Data archived at the Finnish Social Science Data Archive (FSD) can be used for research, study and teaching purposes according to access conditions set for the data by original data creators and the data archive.
+Data archived at the Finnish Social Science Data Archive (FSD) can be used for research, study and teaching purposes according to access conditions set for the data by original data creators and the Archive.

 Data are available for use at no cost.
 FSD User Services are happy to help with any questions related to data.